 “Avalon,” Enoch’s voice was steady, as was his stance.
 “We need to get out of here.
 I, I think they found us.”
 The feud between our kinds was lethal.
 It went back centuries, back to when Magicks first created Enoch’s kind.
 They were meant to be servants.
 The kind who would work alongside their sorcerer or sorceress and abide by their rules.
 Whatever they may be.
 Turns out, no one likes to be held down, no matter if that was your sole purpose in life.
 The Therians revolted, they waged a war between them and their masters.
 And they won.

 Years later, and the bitterness between the two was still so strong.
 People were killed for as little as talking to the other kind.
 If either of our kind knew about our meetings, well, the results weren’t looking good for either of us.

 “I think, I think we need to…” But I didn’t know.
 Do we hide?
 Do we fight?
 Run?
 Both our kinds were bloodthirsty, power hungry individuals.
 All that mattered was being the best and most powerful.
 If a fight like this ensued, a war would begin.
 Both kinds were itching to start something, all they needed was a final catalyst.
 And that was something I wanted no part of.“Leave.”
 Enoch’s voice brought a calmness over me and I nodded my head.
 He was right.
 We needed to leave.
 Now.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, RissWritesWrite a Review